shawenyao/jekyll-now/_posts/2019-03-04-N-Random-Variables.md

 which happens to be $0$ when $\rho = 1$.

-From [Part I](/Three-Random-Variables/), we know that all leading principal minors of $P$ are non-negative.
+From [Part I](/Three-Random-Variables/), we know that all leading principal minors of $P$ need to be non-negative.
 Solving the system of inequalities:

 $$
 \begin{cases}